 Ronit J. Berkovich is a partner in the Business Finance & Restructuring Department of Weil, Gotshal & Manges LLP.
 Ms. Berkovich represents debtors, creditors, lenders, investors, and acquirers of assets in all aspects of distressed situations.
 She has served as debtors’ counsel in several of the largest and most significant chapter 11 cases in history, including General Motors, Lehman Brothers, WorldCom (MCI), BearingPoint, the Texas Rangers, and the Dallas Stars.
-She also has extensive experience representing companies in prepackaged chapter 11 cases, out-of-court workouts, and international restructurings and has provided restructuring advisory services to Fortune 500 companies.
-Her recent creditor representations include representing creditors (secured and unsecured) in the Hawaiian Telcom, Moonlight Basin, TerreStar, LightSquared, Ener1, and BP Clothing chapter 11 cases.
-Her recent purchaser/bidder representations include representing bidders/purchasers in the Genmar, Spheris, and Epic Air chapter 11 cases, and she recently represented Apple in its successful $4.5 billion acquisition (with a consortium) of Nortel’s patent portfolio in Nortel’s bankruptcy.
+She also has extensive experience representing parties in prepackaged chapter 11 cases, out-of-court workouts, and international restructurings and has provided restructuring advisory services to Fortune 500 companies.

 Ms. Berkovich actively lectures on various topics relating to restructuring (including for organizations such as the American Bankruptcy Institute, Bloomberg Law, the Practising Law Institute, the Turnaround Management Association, the Loan Syndications and Trading Association, the New York City Bar Association, Harvard Law School, and Columbia Law School).
 She taught legal research and writing at Harvard Law School for two years and taught a seminar in economics at Harvard College.
 She has also written extensively, including articles published in The Banking Law Journal, The American University Law Review, Real Estate Finance, and the Bankruptcy Bulletin.

-Ms. Berkovich was recognized by Turnaround and Workouts magazine as one of its Outstanding Young Restructuring Lawyers for 2012, a recognition she also received in 2010.
-She serves on Weil’s Hiring Committee and Summer Program Committee.
+In addition to being named a Restructuring and Insolvency “Rising Star” by IFLR1000 2014, Ms. Berkovich was recognized by Turnaround and Workouts magazine as one of its Outstanding Young Restructuring Lawyers for both 2012 and 2010.
+She serves on Weil’s Hiring Committee, Ethics Committee, and Professional Evaluation & Compensation Committee, and is on the editorial board of Weil’s Bankruptcy Blog.

-Ms. Berkovich received a bachelor’s degree with distinction in Economics and Foreign Affairs from the University of Virginia in 1997 and a J.D., magna cum laude, from Harvard Law School in 2001.
+Ms. Berkovich received a bachelor’s degree with distinction in Economics and Foreign Affairs from the University of Virginia and a J.D., magna cum laude, from Harvard Law School.